crawfordwynnes/overloadedargs/_posts/2019-10-5-useful-commands-for-navigating-shell-and-psql.markdown

 ### Switching windows in Vim

 In Vim you can quite easily separate the editor into different sections using horizontal and vertical split using :vsp and :sp.
 These allow you to compare files more easily.
 You can switch the focus of these using CMD-SHIFT left and right.

+### Visual Studio multi line edit

+In Visual Studio you can alt-click on multiple lines to do a multi line text edit, you can also alt-cmd-up and alt-cmd-down to quickly select consecutive lines.